insightus-org/tools/README.md

 # tools
-General tools we expect to reuse repeatedly
+This is a repo to house general tools we expect to use repeatedly.